West Bengal Public Service Commission

-The Public Service Commission, West Bengal or PSCWB (Bengali: পশ্চিমবঙ্গ জনসেবা আয়োগ) is the state agency authorized to conduct the Civil Services Examination for entry-level appointments to the various Civil Services of state of West Bengal in India.
+The Public Service Commission, West Bengal (WBPSC) is a government agency of the Indian state of West Bengal, responsible for the recruitment of candidates for various state government jobs, including the West Bengal Civil Service, through competitive examinations.

 Constitutional status

-Articles 315 to 323 of Part XIV of the constitution, titled as Services Under the Union and the States, provide for a Public Service Commission for the Union and for each state.
+Articles 315 to 323 (Part XIV) of the Indian constitution, titled as Services Under the Union and the States, provide for a Public Service Commission for the Union and for each state.

 Appointment

 As per Article 316 of the Constitution of India provides that the chairman and other members of the commission shall be appointed by the Governor of West Bengal.

 As per Article 319, a person who holds office as Chairman shall, on the expiration of his term of office, be ineligible for re-appointment to that office.
 But, a member other than the Chairman shall be eligible for appointment as the Chairman of the Commission.

 Removal and suspension

 As per Article 317, the Chairman or any other member of a Public Service Commission shall only be removed from their office by order of the President on the ground of "misbehaviour" after the Supreme Court, on reference being made to it by the President, has, on inquiry reported that the Chairman or such other member ought to be removed.
 The President may suspend the Chairman or other member of the Commission until report of the Supreme Court is received.

-The President may also remove the Chairman or any other member of the commission if they:
+The President may also remove the Chairman or any other member of the commission if a member: